How to save backups to your FTP server

 To use an FTP server as backup destination, follow these steps:

-- At job creation, in the tab General, section Job Destination, choose Backup to FTP.
+- At job creation or when editing the job, in the tab General, section Job Destination, choose Backup to FTP.

 - A new tab To: FTP appears.
 Go to this tab.